-- There are very few courts judging these cases, only one in the capital city of Buenos Aires: - During 2007, there was only one trial, which did not reach a verdict (because the defendant committed suicide/was killed in prison). - In 2008, there were three trials but none in a major case. - There is no centralized information system about these cases:150
+- There are very few courts judging these cases, only one in the capital city of Buenos Aires: - During 2007, there was only one trial, which did not reach a verdict (because the defendant committed suicide/was killed in prison). - o In 2008, there were three trials but none in a major case. - There is no centralized information system about these cases: 10 - Each court and prosecutor has to collect its own data. - o There is considerable duplication of work.